John Latham (judge): Lyons government

+Chief Justice of Australia

 Latham was appointed Chief Justice of the High Court of Australia on 11 October 1935.
 From 1940 to 1941, he took leave from the Court and travelled to Tokyo to serve as Australia's first Minister to Japan.
 He retired from the High Court in April 1952, after a then-record 16 years in office.

 As Chief Justice, Latham corresponded with political figures to an extent later writers have viewed as inappropriate.
 Latham offered advice on political matters – frequently unsolicited – to several prime ministers and other senior government figures.
 During World War II, he made a number of suggestions about defence and foreign policy, and provided John Curtin with a list of constitutional amendments he believed should be made to increase the federal government's power.
-Towards the end of his tenure, Latham's correspondence increasingly revealed his personal views on major political issues that had previously come before the court; namely, opposition to the Chifley Government's health policies and support of the Menzies Government's attempt to ban the Communist Party.
+Towards the end of his tenure, Latham's correspondence increasingly revealed his personal views on major political issues that had previously come before the court; namely, opposition to the Chifley government's health policies and support of the Menzies Government's attempt to ban the Communist Party.
 He advised Earle Page on how the government could amend the constitution to legally ban the Communist Party, and corresponded with his friend Richard Casey on ways to improve the Liberal Party's platform.

 According to Fiona Wheeler, there was no direct evidence that Latham's political views interfered with his judicial reasoning, but "the mere appearance of partiality is enough for concern" and could have been difficult to refute if uncovered.
 She particularly singles out his correspondence with Casey as "an extraordinary display of political partisanship by a serving judge."
 Although Latham emphasised the need for secrecy to the recipients of his letters, he retained copies of most of them in his personal papers, apparently unconcerned that they could be discovered and analysed after his death.
 He rationalised his actions as those of a private individual, separate from his official position, and maintained a "Janus-like divide between his public and private persona".
 In other fora he took pains to demonstrate his independence, rejecting speaking engagements if he believed they could be construed as political statements.
 Nonetheless, "many instances of Latham's advising [...] would today be regarded as clear affronts to basic standards of judicial independence and propriety".

 Latham was one of only eight justices of the High Court to have served in the Parliament of Australia prior to his appointment to the Court; the others were Edmund Barton, Richard O'Connor, Isaac Isaacs, H. B. Higgins, Edward McTiernan, Garfield Barwick, and Lionel Murphy.